1. Home

 Antwerpen, VLG, BE

-Eveline Boudin practices in Antwerpen, Belgium.
+Eveline Boudin practices practicing medicine in Antwerpen, Belgium.
 Ms. Boudin is rated as an Elite expert by MediFind in the treatment of SOST-Related Sclerosing Bone Dysplasia.
-Her top areas of expertise are SOST-Related Sclerosing Bone Dysplasia, Paget's Disease of Bone, Juvenile Primary Osteoporosis, and Melorheostosis.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses SOST-Related Sclerosing Bone Dysplasia, Paget's Disease of Bone, Juvenile Primary Osteoporosis, and Macrodactyly of the Foot.

 Elite in SOST-Related Sclerosing Bone Dysplasia